Remedy Requires Real Resources

 The advent of Independent Accountability Mechanisms (IAMs) signified a recognition that development actors should be accountable to local communities for unintended environmental and social harm.
 However, time has shown that even “successful” complaint processes often fail to produce outcomes that meaningfully remedy the harms inflicted on project-affected people.
 Access to these mechanisms, alone, is not enough.
 Real remedy requires real resources.

-Twenty-five years ago, the World Bank Group catalyzed a crucial advance in development finance by establishing the first independent accountability mechanism, the Inspection Panel.
-Since then, over twenty other international financial institutions (IFIs) have created IAMs, which together have received more than 1,260 complaints from individuals alleging environmental and social harms.
+Thirty years ago, the World Bank Group catalyzed a crucial advance in development finance by establishing the first independent accountability mechanism, the Inspection Panel.
+Since then, over twenty other international financial institutions (IFIs) have created IAMs, which together have received more than 1,600 complaints from individuals alleging environmental and social harms.

 Despite this dramatic growth in access to IAMs, communities whose environmental and social rights have been infringed have too often found real remedy delayed or unforthcoming.
 Even when a compliance review investigation confirms local communities’ claims of harm and the IFI’s management responds by developing a remedial action plan, communities often do not receive remedy for harms suffered.

+However, meaningful remedy remains elusive.
 As one example of many, in 2016, the IAM of the International Finance Corporation (IFC), the Compliance Advisor Ombudsman (CAO), released an investigation report on a complaint regarding IFC-financed tea plantations in the Indian state of Assam.
 The report found a raft of substandard living and working conditions on the plantations imperiling worker health and safety.
-Though failing to address all of the CAO’s findings, the IFC did draft an action plan detailing a number of remedial measures to be taken.
-However, nearing four years later, most of those remedial actions remain unimplemented.
+Though failing to address all of the CAO’s findings, the IFC did draft an action plan detailing a number of remedial measures to be taken, including improvements to housing, sanitation facilities, and access to clean water.
+However, six years later, most of those remedial actions remain unimplemented.

 The Root Cause

-While Accountability Counsel’s casework reveals that there are many reasons why remedial action plans are not sufficiently implemented, one of them is an unwillingness to spend money on remedy.
-Despite IFIs having the resources and know-how, and despite the inevitably of some instances of environmental and social harm occurring, they have largely shirked their responsibility for contributing to remedy.
-IFIs too often employ an ad-hoc and ineffective approach to remediation, rather than using their financial expertise to create instruments for the reliable delivery of remedy.
+While Accountability Counsel’s casework reveals that there are many reasons why remedial action plans are not sufficiently implemented, one fundamental factor is that IFIs are unwilling to spend money on remedy.
+Despite having the resources and know-how, and despite the inevitability that some instances of environmental and social harm will occur despite preventative efforts, IFIs have largely shirked their responsibility for contributing to remedy.
+IFIs too often employ an ad-hoc and ineffective approach to remediation, rather than using their financial expertise to create instruments to deliver remedy promptly and reliably.
 The problem therefore is not caused by a lack of resources but rather a lack of will.
-IFIs have largely left unresolved key questions of whether the financier or the borrower should pay for remedy, how to structure the financing of remedy, and whether remedy should be only a part of an accountability process or also a part of regular project planning.
+IFIs have been content to leave key questions unresolved: Who should pay for remedy, the financier, or the borrower?
+How should the financing of remedy be structured?
+Should remedy only be available at the end of an accountability process, or should opportunities to provide remedy be built into project planning from the very beginning?

-By not resolving who should pay for remedy and how, communities find that resources for remediation remain unavailable.
+Because IFIs have not resolved who should pay for remedy and how, communities find that resources for remediation remain unavailable.
 In the Assam case for instance, as documented in the 2019 CAO monitoring report, the IFC’s client sought financial support from the IFC and other shareholders for implementing remedy.
 That financial assistance has yet to materialize.
 As a result, remedy remains elusive for tea workers harmed by the IFC-financed project.

-Helping local communities secure remedy through Independent Accountability Mechanism (IAM) processes is the core focus of Accountability Counsel’s work, be it through our work directly supporting communities, advocating for policy changes to strengthen IAMs, or compiling and analyzing data on IAM outcomes.
-Effective IAMs can produce a number of positive outcomes, including increased compliance and continuous institutional learning that can serve as the basis for forward-looking reforms.
-While these components are laudable, perhaps the most important outcome an IAM should achieve is redressing the harm that has already occurred to local communities.
+Helping local communities secure remedy through Independent Accountability Mechanism (IAM) processes is the core focus of Accountability Counsel’s work, be it through directly supporting communities, advocating for policy changes to strengthen IAMs, or compiling and analyzing data on IAM outcomes.
+Effective IAMs can produce a number of positive outcomes, including increased compliance and continuous institutional learning that can inspire forward-looking reforms.
+While these components are laudable, perhaps the most important outcome an IAM should achieve is redressing the harm that local communities have already experienced.

 Ensuring the Principle of Remedy